Ex-Yankee Robinson Cano provides closing act at Aaron Judge's All-Star party

 So it was heartwarming for nostalgia buffs to see a different player with a Yankees pedigree provide the most enduring image from the 88th All-Star Game.
 Seattle Mariners second baseman Robinson Cano, a blast from the Bronx baseball past, drove an 81 mph Wade Davis breaking ball over the right-field fence in the 10th inning, then serenely circled the bases while blowing bubbles on his way to crossing home plate with the game-winner.

-After Cleveland's Andrew Miller set down the NL in the bottom of the inning to seal a 2-1 victory -- the American League's fifth straight in the Midsummer Classic -- Cano entered the media room holding his six-month-old daughter, Galia Sofia.
-His son Robinson soon joined the group, and it was no surprise that dad sported a smile that was downright beatific.
+After Cleveland's Andrew Miller set down the NL in the bottom of the inning to seal a 2-1 victory -- the American League's fifth straight in the Midsummer Classic -- Cano entered the media room holding his 6-month-old daughter, Galia Sofia.
+His son, Robinson, soon joined the group, and it was no surprise that Dad sported a smile that was downright beatific.

 "It's always good to be able to accomplish something great, especially in front of my family," Cano said.
-"As a kid, you watch (Ken) Griffey and all those guys come to the All-Star Game and win MVPs, and you want to get that feeling."
+"As a kid, you watch [Ken] Griffey and all those guys come to the All-Star Game and win MVPs, and you want to get that feeling."

 If there was a predominant theme to Tuesday's game -- other than home runs, strikeouts and fans leaving Marlins Park early -- it might have been "the old guys strike back."